Poop Eating Dogs (coprophagia)

 The dog that started me on this search was and still is a mega poo eater.

-While I endeavor to “pick up” I don’t freak out at not beating him to the spoils, which I may add is never his own produce.
+While I endeavour to “pick up” I don’t freak out at not beating him to the spoils, which I may add is never his own produce.

 All the rage now.